 This means that visiting Death Valley in winter needs to be planned ahead.
 You need to reserve accommodation in advance if you plan to stay in the national park, and decide where to go – did I mention Death Valley is huge?
 It’s actually the largest US national park in the Lower 48!

 After visiting Death Valley in winter, we’ve put together this guide to make planning easier for you.
-Let us know if there are any info you wish us to include!
+Let us know if there is any info you wish us to include!

 Things to Know About Death Valley in Winter